Universal Records (1995−2006): History

-New York City, New York based Hip Hop and R&B record company Bad Boy Entertainment, founded by Sean "P. Diddy" Combs, signed a three-year marketing, promotion and distribution deal to Universal Records in February 2003.
-Univeral and Bad Boy released Bad Boy's Da Band's September 2003 album, Too Hot for TV.
-The album was ultimately certified Gold in America.
+Bad Boy Entertainment, founded by Sean "P. Diddy" Combs, signed a three-year marketing and distribution deal with Universal Records in February 2003, following its departure from Arista Records.
+Universal and Bad Boy released Da Band's September 2003 album, Too Hot for TV.
+The album was ultimately certified gold by the Recording Industry Association of America.
+Albums under this deal that followed include the soundtrack to Bad Boys II, Loon's self-titled album, Carl Thomas' Let's Talk About It, Mario Winans' Hurt No More and New Edition's One Love.
+In 2005, Bad Boy switched distribution from Universal to Atlantic Records before the deal could be fulfilled.

-The label had successes with acts like 3 Doors Down, 98 Degrees, Chamillionaire, Godsmack, Mushroomhead, Flaw, Hatebreed, Lifer, Jack Johnson, Juvenile, Nelly, Big Sha, Lil Wayne, and Mika.
-In 1999, Universal Records was pooled together with Motown Records and Republic Records to form Universal Motown Republic Group.
+The label later had more success with acts like 3 Doors Down, 98 Degrees, Chamillionaire, Godsmack, Mushroomhead, Flaw, Hatebreed, Lifer, 4LYN, I Mother Earth, Jack Johnson, Juvenile, Nelly, Big Sha, Lil Wayne, and Mika.
+In the summer of 2004, Universal had a big success with Terror Squad's single, "Lean Back", which debuted at number one on the Billboard Hot 100 that August.